valkey-io/valkey-doc/commands/cluster-addslots.md

 in the table.

-This means that this command should be used with care only by applications orchestrating Redis Cluster, like `redis-cli`, and the command if used out of the right context can leave the cluster in a wrong state or cause data loss.
+This means that this command should be used with care only by applications orchestrating Valkey Cluster, like `valkey-cli`, and the command if used out of the right context can leave the cluster in a wrong state or cause data loss.